gms298/Encrypted-server-monitoring-agent/README.md

 * Change directories again 1 level up where package.json is located.
 Run `npm install` to automatically install all dependencies required by this project.

-* Modify the [server.js](https://github.com/gms298/Monitoring-Analysis-using-Socket.IO/blob/master/server.js#L7) source code to reflect the actual port number to run this monitoring server on.
+* Modify the [server.js](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/client.js#L8) source code to reflect the actual port number to run this monitoring server on.

-* The server has a predefined whitelist IP address to accept incoming connections.
-Change [this IP address](https://github.com/gms298/Monitoring-Analysis-using-Socket.IO/blob/master/server.js#L60) to reflect the actual client's IP address.
+* The server has a predefined whitelist of IP addresses to accept incoming connections.
+Add the actual client's IP address [to this list](https://github.com/gms298/Encrypted-server-monitoring-agent/blob/master/server.js#L18).

 * Run the server using [forever](https://www.npmjs.com/package/forever) `forever start server.js`